- Search Interface Does Not Return the Expected Results

-- The user of your search page does not have access to your item.
+The user of your search page doesn’t have access to your item.
 You may need to verify that the users you got from the

 userIdselement in your token has access to the item inside Salesforce, or whichever source your item comes from.

-- If you cannot find your item with the base query, you may continue this procedure, as it is the expected outcome.
+If you can’t find your item with the base query, you may continue this procedure, as it’s the expected outcome.

-Once you have identified which part of the query is preventing the item from being returned, identify why it is not returned.
+Once you have identified which part of the query is preventing the item from being returned, identify why it’s not returned.

 Reasons might include: